yulijia/freshman21/_posts/2015-07-02-MIT-license.md

 >All other copyright for project <q>Foo</q> are held by [your name, year].

-## People who modify this repository and remove my MIT License
+- People who modify this repository and remove my MIT License will be listed at here.
+Because some of them really make me unconfortable.